-- Use a variety of teaching methods and learning activities including scaffolding to support the learning of all students. - Alert SEND department to concerns about students with suspected SEND.
+- Use a variety of teaching methods and learning activities including scaffolding, targeted questioning and consistent monitoring to support the learning of all students. - Alert SEND department to concerns about students with suspected SEND.

 Governors (See Appendix)

 Must publish information on their websites about the implementation of the policy for students with SEND.
 The information published should be updated annually and any changes to the information occurring during the year should be updated as soon as possible.